-Performance materiality was set at 75% (2020: 75%) of materiality for the financial statements as a whole, which equates to £1,035,000 (2020: £1,050,000).
+Performance materiality was set at 75% (2021: 75%) of materiality for the financial statements as a whole, which equates to £1,026,300 (2021: £1,035,000).
+We applied this percentage in our determination of performance materiality because we did not identify any factors indicated an elevated level of risk.

-We agreed to report to the Board of Directors any corrected or uncorrected identified misstatements exceeding £69,000 (2020: £70,000), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Board of Directors any corrected or uncorrected identified misstatements exceeding £68,400 (2021: £69,000), in addition to other identified misstatements that warranted reporting on qualitative grounds.